 About 25 years ago, a new method of filling the saline implants was adopted.
 In this, sterile tubing is connected to an intravenous bag of saline (obviously sterile).
-Through this tubing, the saline was drawn up into a syringe via a stopcock transferred into the implant by the tubed connected to the implant’s valve.
+Through this tubing, the saline is drawn up into a syringe via a stopcock and transferred into the implant by the tubed connected to the implant’s valve.
 This is known as a “closed” technique because the saline is never exposed to the outside environment.
-Sterile saline, sterile tubing, sterile implant — Do you see where I’m going with this?
+Sterile saline, sterile tubing, sterile implant.
+Do you see where I’m going with this?

 Fungal infections were caused by the open-bowl technique, which is now obsolete.

 Let’s go back to the surgery center where these cases were found.
 There was a significant concern about what was causing these infections, so a thorough investigation was conducted.
 They found that there was water damage to the ceiling of a storage area adjacent to the operating room where these cases occurred.
 This caused mold or fungus growth.
 This fungus got into the air and landed into the open pitcher (open bowl) of saline on the sterile operating field, and thus contaminated the saline that was being used to fill the implants.
 So basically, airborne fungus contaminated the saline used to fill the implants: contaminated air, contaminated saline, contaminated implants.

 Saline breast implant best practices

 It is currently considered the “best practice” (and I would go so far as to say the standard of care) to use the closed method for filling saline breast implants.
-Indeed, most Board-certified plastic surgeons would agree with me — perhaps all of them.
+Indeed, most plastic surgeons would agree with me — perhaps all of them.
 Even before these fungal infections happened in 2001, most of us had already switched to a closed technique.

 Before 2001 there had been very few isolated cases of the same fungal contamination of the saline.
 In response, the breast implant manufacturers produced the tubing necessary to allow a closed system of filling the implants.
 This was a very proactive move, which is typical of the major implant manufacturers: Allergan (Formerly McGhan) and Mentor.

 Should you be concerned about mold in saline breast implants?